-What did you see in the mirror this morning?
+What did you find in the mirror this morning?
 Did it make you feel sorry for the way you’ve been treating your skin?
-Sleeping with a face full of make-up is a sin.
-Unfortunately, most women would admit sleeping in their makeup.
+Sleeping with a face filled with make-up is a sin.
+Unfortunately, most women would admit to sleeping in their makeup.
 The act will soon make the skin suffer.

 Will sleeping with makeup on damage your skin?
 Well, occasional sleeping with makeup will not cause any long term damage.
 So what causes harm?